Celebrating Our 33rd Year - 1981-2014 - Our 17th Year on the Web - 1997-2014

 The most common rodent control technique is the application of rodenticide bait.
 Most products used today are anti-coagulant type baits.
 These kill the rodent by thinning the blood until the animal hemorrhages internally.
 The animal suffers some dizziness, then dies from the loss of blood.
 Elimination of rodent using anticoagulants typically takes from five to ten days.

-An alternative to using baits outdoors is The Giant Destroyer.
+An alternative to using baits for rats outdoors is The Giant Destroyer.
 This products is a smoke cartridge which contains sulfur which is ignited with a wick to create poisonous sulfur dioxide smoke as it burns.
-The burning cartridge is placing into active rodent burrows.
+The burning cartridge is then placed into active burrow.
 The smoke will kill rats living in the burrow.

 If you need more information, you can click here to view our product page or call us at 800-433-1128 or 845-356-2837.
 You may also send us a fax at 845-746-9018.
 Or send E-mail to us at firstname.lastname@example.org.